SAP/cloud-pysec/README.md

     'clientid' : 'example_clientid'               // the id of the client
-    'clientsecret': 'example_clientsecret'        // the secret of the client 'url': 'example_url'                          // the url of the uaa 'verificationkey': 'example_verification key' // (optional) the key used for the verfication of the token }
+    'clientsecret': 'example_clientsecret'        // the secret of the client 'url': 'example_url'                          // the url of the uaa 'uaadomain': 'example_uaadomain'              // the domain of the uaa 'verificationkey': 'example_verification key' // (optional) the key used for the verfication of the token }

 ```
-If the `jku` and `kid` are set in the token, the key is requested from the uaa.
-As a fallback, the key configured in
+If the `uaadomain` is set in the `uaa_service` and the `jku` and `kid` are set in the incomming token, the key is requested from the uaa.
+As a fallback, the `verificationkey` configured in `uaa_service` is used for offline validation.
-`uaa_service` is used.
 Requested keys are cached for 15 minutes to avoid extensive load on the uaa.

 The creation function `xssec.create_security_context` is to be used for an end-user token (e.g. for grant_type `password`
  or grant_type `authorization_code`) where user information is expected to be available within the token and thus within the security context.